Melanee-Melanee/Melanee-Melanee/README.md

-💎 I have a verified PayPal account and anyone can hire me from around the world.
+💎 I have a verified PayPal account and anyone is welcome to hire me from around the world.

 💎 I am skilled in data science tools like python programming language and also an expert in machine learning (ML) algorithms .

 💎 Although my academic degree has nothing to do with computer science but I have enough knowledge in operating systems (OS), computer networks, hardware, data structures and computer architecture due to my hardworking self-studies.